Can astrology make sense of cryptocurrency? Maren Altman and a million TikTok followers think so.

 “I’ve been scared for my life and have been through the wringer, and it’s absurd,” she said.
 But enduring that fear can make her feel invincible.
 “I’m kind of bulletproof in this weird, immortal way now.”

-So for now, she plans to kept creating astrology TikToks and teaching courses on the subject through her website.
+So for now, she plans to keep creating astrology TikToks and teaching courses on the subject through her website.
 But that’s just her short-term plan.

 “I don’t want to be just this.
 I create TikTok videos and my view count is what validates me,” she said.
 “But I want to have a Wikipedia page that has ‘She founded this company and is on the board of this company.’”